 Bull Fork Formation (Ob)

-topography is more dissected where shale predominates.
+predominates; it is more dissected where shale predominates.

-The Bull Fork yields 100 to 500 gallons per day to wells in valleys
+The Bull Fork yields 100 to 500 gallons per day to wells in valleys or on broad

-Water is hard and of good quality.
+and of good quality.

 Grant Lake Limestone/Fairview Formation (Oaf)